s-chh/PatchRot/README.md

 ## Introduction
 PatchRot rotates images and image patches and trains the network to predict the rotation angles.
 The network learns to extract global image and patch-level features through this process.
-PatchRot pretraining extracts superior features and results in improved performance. <br>
+PatchRot pretraining extracts superior features and provides improved performance. <br>

 ## Run commands:
 Run <strong>main_pretrain.py</strong> to pre-train the network with PatchRot, followed by <strong>main_finetune.py --init patchrot</strong> to finetune the network.<br>